rajanpandya11/bookshelf/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## My Approach

+* The app is made with `create-react-app` template, and can be build simply by `npm install` and then `npm start` commands.

+* The approach was to start with making components and what they will be used for.

+* A Book Component was required, to display the content of just one book, and it can be used to display all books by passing in book information by props.

+* There are two main windows, I made use of routes (react-router), so that user can go back and forth by the app's navigation buttons and browser's buttons.
+    * moving an existing book from a shelf to different shelf
+    * searching new books and adding them to a shelf

+* My initial approach was to store all the user's book related activities locally (which changed after I learned more about the Udacity data API).
+I made it working, but since the state can only be saved as long as the page is not hard refreshed.
+The API was allowing dev to pass in updated shelf value for books, which again can be received by get method, and this way the state does not change with a page refresh.